MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures-hl2.md

 ![Gaze animation](media/gaze-animation.gif "Gaze animation")

 Using gaze is very helpful if your hands are occupied with tools or parts.

-In other cases in Dynamics 365 Guides, you use gaze to target an object, and then act on the target with a gesture, such as an air tap.
+In other cases in Dynamics 365 Guides, you use gaze to target an object, and then act on the target with a gesture, such as an air tap (see below).
 In either case, when you gaze, make sure to turn your whole head—not just your eyes.

 ## Gestures